The Vestibular System

 Vestibular rehabilitation is an exercise program designed for you to help your body compensate for vestibular problems.
 This approach can be used for a number of vestibular disorders like benign paroxysmal positional vertigo and decreased vestibular function due to neuritis or labyrinthitis.
 A physiotherapist will perform an assessment and determine the exercises that will benefit you the most.
 It is important to know that these re-training exercises may make you feel worse at the beginning, but it is important to persevere as most often balance begins to improve and symptoms decrease or disappear.

-There are many types of dizziness; vertigo is the sensation that the room is moving around you.
+There are many types of dizziness; vertigo is the sensation that the room is spinning around you.
 Benign paroxysmal positional vertigo (BPPV) is the most common form of vertigo.
 Up to 30% of dizziness in people over 60 is due to BPPV.
+It is possible that BPPV spontaneously resolves, however in 50% of cases it persists.
+The good news is that the treatment for it is highly effective, up to 93% after one session.

 Symptoms usually occur with changes in head position, i.e. looking up or rolling in bed.
 BPPV often comes on with no apparent cause.
 The vertigo usually lasts a minute or less and goes away if you remain in that position.
 You may also find that you are nauseous or that you feel unbalanced.